 The LifeRing Service Center in Oakland, CA performs worldwide information & referral and other services for the meetings.
 LifeRing Press publishes books, brochures, and other media.

 LifeRing is a free-standing organization.
 LifeRing is not affiliated with any other organization, and is independent financially, legally, organizationally and in every other way.
-LifeRing is supported by meetings that forward proceeds from passing the basket, by literature sales, and by individual donations.
-All LifeRing officer, directors, and convenors are unpaid volunteers.
+LifeRing is supported by meetings that forward proceeds from passing the basket, literature sales, and by individual donations.
+All LifeRing directors, and convenors are unpaid volunteers.